Nero103/Data_Job_Analysis_SQL_Project/README.md

 *Table of in-demand skills for Data Analyst jobs overall*

 ### 3b.
 Top Skills Most In-Demand in Michigan
-To uncover the most in-demand skills needed for in data analyst roles in Michigan, regardless of salary, I needed to focuse on all job postings filtered on Michigan to idnetify the 5 skills.
+To uncover the most in-demand skills needed for data analyst roles in Michigan, regardless of salary, I needed to focus on all job postings filtered in Michigan to identify the 5 skills.

 ```sql
 SELECT